 The first is the great national association; the second, the authority of one great chief, O'Connell; the third, the power of the Catholic clergy; the fourth, the character of the Presbyterian sect; the fifth is the growth of the middle classes; the sixth and last, the nature of political parties.
+[Back to Table of Contents]

+Sect.
+I.-

-SECT.
-I.-The Association.
+The Association.